mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 industry best practices for the tools we used.
 Django is obviously a well-understood and battle-tested framework.
 As much as possible, we run all of our Django apps as 12-factor apps in Docker containers to make them easy to deploy anywhere and migrate where necessary.
-Because our goal is for these apps to be maintainable by youth members who may be very novice programmers, we want to reduce what they have to learn.
+As our goal is for these apps to be maintainable by youth members who may be very novice programmers, we want to reduce what they have to learn.
 As a result, we're doing what we can to standardise on HTMX for the interactive parts of RadioActiv8, so that people